yashdaga03/Bansira-Java-Backend/readme.md

 Features -
 -
-- Depending on Role, User/Admin can perform some Fetch, Create and Update operations for Books and Departments.
+- Depending on Role, User/Admin can perform some Fetch, Create and Update operations for Books and Departments with Paginated APIs.
 - Interesting one is that I have enabled scheduling which means that after a certain period of time, some functions will be called, this will help us in reseting the leader-board once every day, week and month.
 They are designed to be called in specific intervals only
 - The leaderboard service gets the the current stats and calculates the leader out of all
 - Once the leader is calculated, we are also sending a dummy email through communication-service for notification purpose.
 We can also add SMS, Push notifications, depending on the need.
 For simplicity, I have hardcoded sender's and receiver's email address for now.